 If the recipient of a Dispatch Instruction recognizes that the Dispatch Instruction conflicts with other valid instructions or is invalid, the recipient will immediately notify ERCOT of the conflict and request resolution.

-Upon receipt of notice of non-compliance or conflict with Dispatch Instructions, ERCOT may, but is not required to, alter or retract Dispatch Instructions in response to the TDSP or QSE’s notice.
+Upon receipt of notice of non-compliance or conflict with Dispatch Instructions, ERCOT may, but is not required to, issue new Dispatch Instructions in response to the TDSP or QSE’s notice.

 ERCOT’s final instruction in effect will apply for all Protocol-related processes.
 If the QSE does not comply after receiving the final instruction, the QSE shall remain liable for failure to meet its obligations under the Protocols and shall remain liable for any charges resulting from such failure.